 Cortisol is also known as the aging hormone.
-When cortisol gets too high it puts you into a “fight or flight” response which stimulates your sympathetic nervous system and your adrenal glands.
-When this occurs there is a decrease in your digestive secretions and a increase in blood pressure.
-This puts your body in a state of constant stress which will burn out your adrenal glands, stress your digestive tract, and cause you to age more rapidly.
-So if you want to look younger, feel younger, and be healthy you must get your cortisol levels balanced.
+When cortisol gets too high, it puts you into a “fight or flight” response, which stimulates your sympathetic nervous system and your adrenal glands.
+When this occurs, there is a decrease in your digestive secretions and an increase in blood pressure.
+This puts your body in a state of constant stress, which will burn out your adrenal glands, stress your digestive tract and cause you to age more rapidly.
+So if you want to look younger, feel younger and be healthy, you must get your cortisol levels balanced.

 Side effects of chronically elevated cortisol can include:

 - Chronic Fatigue Syndrome

 - Thyroid Conditions

 - Weight Loss Resistance

 So what can help us adapt to stress and lower cortisol?
 Adaptogens …

 Phytotherapy refers to the use of plants for their healing abilities.
 Adaptogens are a unique class of healing plants: They help balance, restore and protect the body.
 As naturopath Edward Wallace explains, an adaptogen doesn’t have a specific action: It helps you respond to any influence or stressor, normalizing your physiological functions.

 Naturopath Marcelle Pick of Women to Women reports that adaptogenic herbs can recharge your adrenal glands, helping you to respond to stress.
 Adaptogens include ashwaganda, astragalus, ginseng, licorice root, holy basil, some mushrooms and rhodiola.
 According to Jan Whiticomb, there are 16 proven adaptogenic herbs.